MGLA13/instagram-clone/README.md

 ### Docker with Laravel Sail

-After clone repository or download ZIP folder.
+After clone repository or download ZIP file.

-Open a new terminal and access to the folder project, remember the route when you saved the project.
+Open a new terminal and access to the root of the project directory, remember the route when you saved the project.

 ```bash
 cd instagram-clone